The Ultimate BLT Sandwich

 The best BLT in the world — choose the best bacon, the ripest tomatoes, the crispest lettuce, and your favorite bread.

-This is the best bacon, lettuce, and tomato sandwich in the world, with tender toast, crisp bacon, juicy tomatoes, and crunchy lettuce.
-When tomatoes are in season, this is the greatest way to make the most of them.
+This is the best BLT recipe in the world, with firm toasted bread, crispy bacon, juicy tomatoes, and crunchy lettuce in every bite.
+When fresh tomatoes are in season, this simple recipe is the greatest way to make the most of them.

-A BLT is a perfect lunch on its own, but chips are always welcome alongside a sandwich, and I think a handful of crispy potato chips or maybe old-school Fritos would be delightful.
+A BLT sandwich is a perfect lunch on its own, but chips are always welcome alongside a sandwich.
+I think a handful of crispy potato chips or maybe old-school Fritos would be delightful.
 A pile of sweet potato fries or a scoop of French potato salad would also be ideal!

 The Ultimate BLT Sandwich recipe: The platonic ideal of one of the greatest sandwiches ever (including a surprising second use for mayo!).

-• Mayonnaise – You will use mayonnaise not only in the sandwich but also in the griddling of the bread (again, pick a good mayo!
+- Mayonnaise – You will use mayonnaise not only in the sandwich but also in the griddling of the bread instead of butter (again, pick a good mayo!
 You can never go wrong with Hellman’s or Duke’s).
 I like full-fat mayo, but you can use reduced fat if preferred.
 And yes, some people use Miracle Whip, and that’s a personal choice.
 As Amy Poehler says, “Good. for you!
 Not for me.”

-• Tomatoes – Then, of course, you need to make sure you are using the most perfect, ripe tomatoes you can find.
-Make sure to nestle the tomato directly against the bread so that the toasted bread can absorb all of those lovely juices from the sliced tomato.
+- Tomatoes – Then, of course, you need to make sure you are using the most perfect, ripe tomatoes you can find.
+Nestle the tomato directly against the bread so that the toasted bread can absorb all of those lovely juices from the sliced tomato.

-• Bread – Speaking of the bread, the best bread for a BLT has some density, and some presence after being toasted.
-A good sliced Pullman loaf or country white is perfect.
+- Bread – Speaking of the bread, the best bread for a BLT has some density and some presence after it’s toasted.
+A good, fairly thick-sliced Pullman loaf or country white bread is perfect.

-• Lettuce – Fresh, super crisp, big-leaf lettuce is best for a BLT.
-I like to use either romaine or iceberg, but you can also use leafy red or green lettuces.
+- Lettuce – Fresh, super crisp, big-leaf lettuce is best for a BLT.
+I like to use either romaine or iceberg for the crunch, but you can also use leafy red or green lettuce or even butter lettuce.
 This is no place for mesclun.

-But then you can keep going if you like; potentially adding a number of optional ingredients (just below) means that you will have a BLT worth the discourse.
+But then you can keep going if you like; potentially adding a number of optional ingredients (just below) means that you will have a BLT that’s showing off a little.

 How to Make the Best BLT

-1. Cook the bacon: You can bake your bacon (add 4 to 6 extra minutes to the cooking time for thick cut), or you can heat a skillet over medium heat.
-Or, fry the bacon for about 6 to 8 minutes, turning it every few minutes until it is nicely crisp but still pliable.
+- Cook the bacon: You can bake your bacon (add 4 to 6 extra minutes to the cooking time for a thick cut).
+Or, you can heat a skillet over medium heat and fry the bacon for about 6 to 8 minutes, turning it every few minutes until it is nicely crisp but still pliable.
+Another option is to cook bacon in your air fryer.
 Remove the bacon to paper towels to drain, then cut each slice in half crosswise.
-Another option is to cook bacon in your air fryer.

-• Generously spread the rest of the mayo on the non-browned side of the remaining slices of bread, and top the sandwiches with them browned side up.
+- Finish the sandwich: Generously spread the rest of the mayo on the non-browned side of the remaining slices of bread, and top the sandwiches with them browned side up.
 You now have a perfect BLT.
-Read on for some more ideas.

 What to Serve With a BLT